PowerShell/DscResources/BestPractices.md

 ### Avoid Global Variables

 Avoid using global variables whenever possible.
-These variables can be editted by any other script that ran before your script or is running at the same time as your script.
+These variables can be edited by any other script that ran before your script or is running at the same time as your script.
 Use them only with extreme caution, and try to use parameters or script/local variables instead.

 This rule has a few exceptions: